CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

 ### Aggregator Optimizations

-For larger deployments of Kubecost, Aggregator can be tuned.
+For larger deployments of nOps, Aggregator can be tuned.
 The settings below are in addition to the basic configuration above.

 {% hint style="info" %}
 This configuration is estimated to be sufficient for environments monitoring < 60k unique containers per day.
 You can check this metric on the `/diagnostics` page.